Investment Case Studies

 Under Greybull’s ownership, the airline was swiftly returned to profitability and growth.
 In 2017, the airline experienced significant turbulence created by terrorism and other macroeconomic events which led to its closure, along with that of several other European airlines.
 As a result of Greybull’s support, Monarch kept flying for several years longer than it would have without intervention.
 The engineering activities were rescued and sold to trade buyers.

-More recently Plessey has taken its LED technology into the new and exciting field of micro-LED technology for augmented and mixed reality (AR/MR) display applications and in March 2020 announced a commercial agreement with Facebook.
-The partnership will mean Plessey LED manufacturing operations will be dedicated to supporting Facebook develop and prototype new artificial reality technologies.
+More recently Plessey took its LED technology into the new and exciting field of micro-LED technology for augmented and mixed reality (AR/MR) display applications and in March 2020 announced a commercial agreement with Facebook.
+In 2022 Facebook/Meta acquired full control of all of Plessey’s operations.